2.2 Legal

 Obtaining Justice

 Football’s legal framework is different from other industries.
-As a professional player, you should in most cases file employment-related claims before recognised football tribunals.
+Professional footballers should in most cases file employment-related claims before recognised football tribunals.
 If you are a member of a national player association, you should always turn to this association for legal advice first.

 What you should know